eddmann/eddmann.github.io/_posts/2021/2021-02-11-advent-of-code-2015-day-18-like-a-gif-for-your-yard.md

 ---
 layout: post
 title: 'Advent of Code 2015 - Day 18 - Like a GIF For Your Yard'
-meta: 'Solving the Advent of Code 2015 Day 18 puzzle using TypeScript'
+meta: 'Solving the Advent of Code 2015 Day 18 puzzle using TypeScript.'
 tags: advent-of-code advent-of-code-2015 typescript
 ---

-On the eighteenth day of Advent of Code 2015 we are asked to re-arrange the light show we created on [a previous day](https://eddmann.com/posts/advent-of-code-2015-day-6-probably-a-fire-hazard/).
+On the eighteenth day of Advent of Code 2015, we are asked to re-arrange the light show we created on [a previous day](https://eddmann.com/posts/advent-of-code-2015-day-6-probably-a-fire-hazard/).

 <!--more-->

 ## Part 1

 We are supplied with an initial 100x100 grid of light states (on or off) and told that Santa has provided us with rules to follow to produce this new light show.
-These rules follow the [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway's_Game_of_Life), like so:
+These rules follow [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway's_Game_of_Life), as follows:

-- A light which is on stays on when 2 or 3 neighbors are on, and turns off otherwise.
+- A light that is on stays on when 2 or 3 neighbours are on and turns off otherwise.
-- A light which is off turns on if exactly 3 neighbors are on, and stays off otherwise.
+- A light that is off turns on if exactly 3 neighbours are on and stays off otherwise.

 We begin by parsing the provided initial light state grid into a form we can process.